 2 Research project development

 Research ethics.
 Research health and safety.
-Statistical skills for research
+Statistical skills for research as appropriate to the chosen project

 3 Experimental design & statistics

 Producing an experimental design and plan for data analysis.
-Analysis of a data set relevant to the to the project.

 Teaching and Learning Work Loads